reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 2.2.
 The AGM will be open to all.
 Notification of the meeting will be issued via the ORSO webpage and mailing list, at least one month prior to the meeting.
 The purpose of the AGM is to:

-a)	elect chair persons for each Working Group (every 4 years)
+*	elect chair persons for each Working Group (every 4 years)
-b)	allow the chairs persons of each working group to report on the activities of the previous year
+*	allow the chairs persons of each working group to report on the activities of the previous year
-c)	discuss and vote on significant issues and/or the decisions made by the ORSO chairs (refer to section 5)
+*	discuss and vote on significant issues and/or the decisions made by the ORSO chairs (refer to section 5)
-d)	resolve disputes on any these decisions
+*	resolve disputes on any these decisions

 2.3 In certain cases, in order to ensure timely decision making, consultation with the ORSO membership can be done online between AGMs (see section 5).
 The outcome of the consultation or vote should be reported at the AGM in the appropriate forum or working group.

 2.4.
 The work of the ORSO shall be managed by eight elected chair persons, two for each of the Working Groups.
 The currently active Working Groups are:

-a)	the Reproducibility Working Group
+*	the Reproducibility Working Group
-b)	the File Formats Working Group
+*	the File Formats Working Group
-c)	the Data Analysis Working Group
+*	the Data Analysis Working Group
-d)	the Education and Outreach Working Group
+*	the Education and Outreach Working Group

 The composition and function of these Working Groups are defined in Section 4.